 Call for Poster Abstracts

-The Program Committee is seeking to complement a dynamic symposium with topics related to innovative research, education, case studies or health promotion focusing on improving pediatric care.
-Posters may have been presented at other conferences within the past year or planned to be presented at future conferences in the next year.
+The program committee is seeking to complement a dynamic symposium with topics related to innovative research, education, case studies or health promotion focusing on improving pediatric care.
+Posters that have been presented at other conferences within the past year or those you plan to present at future conferences in the next year may be submitted.

-Poster Abstracts are limited to 300 words and should include the following:
+Poster abstracts are limited to 300 words and should include: